groundwater-modeling-Spring2020/Course_Materials/README.md

 # HWRS 482/582 Applied Groundwater Modeling

-This repo contains course materials for HWRS 482/582
+This repo contains course materials for HWRS 482/582 __

-__
+## Announcements:
+Jan 30-
+- Homework 0 is due today by the start of class.
+It will be graded for completion only.
+- I have office hours today from 10-11 Harshbarger 324e __
 ## Repo Contents
 - **Lectures** - Notes and slides from lectures will be posted as they are completed.